Language: EN

 PWM Analog Outputs on Arduino

-However, sometimes it will not be enough with a digital signal (ON/OFF), but we will need to provide an analog voltage value, for example, to regulate the brightness of an LED, or vary the speed of a DC motor.
+However, sometimes a digital signal (ON/OFF) will not be enough; we will need to provide an analog voltage value. (for example, to adjust the brightness of an LED or vary the speed of a DC motor).

-In this post we will see how to use a PWM output to emulate an analog voltage signal from Arduino.
+In this entry, we will see how to use a PWM output to emulate an analog voltage signal from Arduino.

 How does an analog output work?

-Analog outputs are a little more complicated than digital outputs (as was the case with analog and digital inputs).
+Analog outputs are a bit more complicated than digital ones (as was the case with analog and digital inputs).

-The first thing we have to understand is that most automation systems (and Arduino is no exception) are not capable of providing a true analog output.
-They can’t even provide a discretized analog output (that is, in steps) of voltage.
-The only thing they can provide is a digital output of -Vcc or Vcc. (for example, 0V and 5V).
+The first thing we need to understand is that most automation systems (and Arduino is no exception) are not capable of providing a true analog output.
+They cannot even supply a discretized analog output (that is, in steps) of voltage.

 pwm